zusizusi/autoware.universe/planning/autoware_rtc_interface/README.md

 - `start_distance` : Distance to the start object from ego vehicle
 - `finish_distance` : Distance to the finish object from ego vehicle
 - `stamp` : Time stamp
+- `requested`: A boolean indicating whether a request has been made.
+- `override_rtc_auto_mode`: An optional boolean to override the RTC mode (true forces AUTO, false forces MANUAL).

 #### Output